benlue/newsql/README.md

     JOIN Company AS cpy on psn.workFor=cpy.Company_id
     WHERE cpy.size > ?;

-So it's almost the same as table join in SQL as you might have observed.
-However, there is one big difference to watch out.
+So it's almost the same as table join in SQL as you might have already observed.
+However, there is one big difference to pay attention.
 When doing join in SQL, column names do not have to be prefixed with table name if there are no ambiguities.
 In **newsql**, you always have to prefix a column name with its table name if the column is not of the base table.
-That's becuase **newsql** allows you to read/write properties not defined as table columns.
+That's because **newsql** allows you to read/write properties not defined as table columns.
 As a result, when a column name is not prefixed with its table name, **newsql** will treat it as the "undefined" properties of the base table instead of trying to interpret the column as belonging to the joined table(s).

 In short, when doing join in **newsql** always prefix columns of non-base tables with their table name.